Large Language Models, scientific knowledge and factuality: A framework to streamline human expert evaluation: Results

-\textbf{GTP-2, GPT-neo and Bloom fail to establish chemical-fungus relation.} The GPT-2 model did not generate any answer containing the name of a potential fungus from which a given chemical compound can be isolated, regardless of the designed prompt.
-In addition, the model hallucinated new bacteria names (e.g. \textit{Streptococcus aureus}).
-The GPT-neo model generated only 3.6\% (4/110) of correct chemical compound-fungus relations.
-One correct answer each for Ergosterol, Alternariol, Atromentin and Flavasperone for three different prompts.
-The optimal prompt produced five chemical-fungus names relations, where only two relations were correct.
-Out of four correct chemical compound-fungus relations, only two had factual knowledge for the entire generated text (1.8\% (2/110)).

-The Bloom model generated only 2.7\% (3/110) of factual chemical compound-fungus relations.
-In general, only 11\% (12/110) of answers contained a fungus name (both factual and no factual relations).
-The model generated answers with the name of the fungus only for the two prompts, that hint towards fungus context: `{entity} is produced by the fungus' and `{entity} is isolated from the fungus'.
-Considering the optimal prompt, Bloom produced seven fungi, two of them were in factual relation with the chemical.
-Out of three factual chemical compound-fungus relations, only two had factual knowledge for the entire generated text (1.8\% (2/110)).

-\textbf{GPT-3 produces at least one factual relation for 6/10 compounds.} GPT-3 generated 51\% (56/110) answers containing a fungus name, where 23.6\% (26/110) were factual compound-fungus relations, but only in 13.6\% (15/110) the whole relation description was factual.
-The optimal prompt resulted in five factual relations, each containing individual fungus, of which only four answers were factual for whole description.
-The model produced a factual relation for at least one prompt for 6/10 tested compounds.
-Alternariol turned out to be a chemical with the most factual relations (8 out of 10 tested prompts), which aligns with the results from \ref{label:Chemical_compound_name_recognition} for GPT-3.
+\textbf{GPT-3 produces at least one factual relation for 6/10 compounds.} GPT-3 generated 51\% (56/110) answers containing a fungus name, where 23.6\% (26/110) were factual compound-fungus relations, but only in 13.6\% (15/110) the whole relation description was factual (STEP 2B).
+Alternariol turned out to be a chemical with the most factual relations (8 out of 10 tested prompts), which aligns with the results from section 3.1 for GPT-3 (Table A.5).

 \textbf{BioGPT biased towards \textit{Aspergillus}, limited proportion of factual relations.} BioGPT generated factual relations with fungi names for only 13.6\% (15/110) of the cases, of which only ten answers had factual knowledge.
-Only three compounds were factually associated with the corresponding fungus from which they were isolated (Alternariol - six answers with factual relation, Atromentin - one answer with factual relation, Ergosterol - six answers with factual relation).
 Out of 62 generated answers that contained a fungus, 45 were \textit{Aspergillus}, of which only 11 answers were factual.
-The two optimal prompts for this model were at 30\% of the factual chemical compound-fungus relations.